Not Classified by the IUCN.

 This breed is not recommended for beginners.

-Calamity Jane enjoys sunning herself, loudly expressing her opinions on a wide range of topics, and romping with her sister Tessa.
+Calamity Jane enjoys sunning herself, loudly expressing her opinions on a wide range of topics, and romping around the tall grass and platforms in her enclosure.
 Arriving with her sister, Tessa, in 2000, she is among the eldest of the Center’s residents.
 You would never know her age from her activity level, as she still plays with toys and leaps easily around her enrichment platforms.
 She lives in pleasant indoor/outdoor quarters, including a building provided by donors who know just how sweet she is at heart.
 Well…sweet to humans and her sister, Tessa.
-Calamity is not so sweet to her brother, Termite, who lives next door.
-She doesn’t like seeing him get any attention, and will call out to people to come visit her instead!

-Miss Buggy is a very shy elderly kitty who arrived as an adult in 2000 and is rarely seen out and about.
-A leopard cat x domestic cat hybrid, Miss Buggy looks like a very spotted housecat with a naturally bobbed tail and extra toes (7 on each front paw and 6 on each back paw).
+Miss Buggie is a very shy elderly kitty who arrived as an adult in 2000 and is rarely seen out and about.
+A leopard cat x domestic cat hybrid, Miss Buggie looks like a very spotted housecat with a naturally bobbed tail and extra toes (7 on each front paw and 6 on each back paw).
 While she looks very domestic, her favorite treats include both mice and canned cat food.
-She lives in an indoor/outdoor home with her buddy, Termite Chausie.
-Miss Buggy prefers to snuggle into confined spaces, particularly her special shelf in her indoor area.
+Miss Buggie prefers to snuggle into confined spaces, particularly her special shelf in her indoor area.
 Her caregivers have worked hard to earn her trust, and as a reward have received some quick, flitting attention from this elderly lady.